kukac7/external-url-validator/README.md

 ## Security

-If you discover any security related issues, please email robi@dpb.hu instead of using the issue tracker.
+If you discover any security related issues, please using the issue tracker.

 ## Credits